reinhart1010/nix/docs/en/linux/iptables-save.md

 # iptables-save

 Save the `iptables` IPv4 configuration.
-Use `ip6tables-save` to the same for IPv6.
+Use `ip6tables-save` to do the same for IPv6.
 More information: <https://manned.org/iptables-save>.

 - Print the `iptables` configuration: